BladeofRagna/Touhou-Pack/README.md

 - Yellow Tiles = Munny
 - Green Stars = Drive Orbs
 - Pink Cherry Tiles = MP Orbs
-- Blue Point Tiles = None.
-Haven't implemented them yet
+- Blue Point Tiles = Points that are earned during Pooh Minigames

 Some drive forms have been altered visually.
 Here's a list of what's available